arshiars/EunoiaCapital/content/pages/index.md

       - title: Right Mix
         subtitle: j
         text: >
-          We acknowledge that everyone makes mistakes.
-Therefore, we try to diversify our portfolio to avoid unsystematic portfolio risk.
+          We recognize that mistakes are inevitable, and we focus on diversifying our portfolio to minimize unsystematic risk.
         image:
           url: /images/icon3.svg
           altText: Featured icon three